facebook/FAI-PEP/README.md

                         starts with //
   --run_type {benchmark,verify,regress}
                         The type of the current run.
-The allowed values are: benchmark, the normal benchmark run. verify, the benchmark is re-run to confirm a suspicious regression. regress, the regression is confirmed.
+The allowed values are: benchmark, the normal benchmark run.verify, the
+                        benchmark is re-run to confirm a suspicious regression.regress, the regression is confirmed.
   --screen_reporter     Display the summary of the benchmark result on screen.
+  --simple_screen_reporter
+                        Display the result on screen with no post processing.
   --set_freq SET_FREQ   On rooted android phones, set the frequency of the
                         cores.
 The supported values are: max: set all cores to the maximum frquency. min: set all cores to the